johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/GettingStarted/CompositionFromWithout.md

 );
 ```

-In this example, we take a generic "Dialog" component and create a specific variation of
+In this example, we take a generic `Dialog` component and create a specific
-it by creating a new component which supplies props.
-In a sense you could say we are
+variation of it by creating a new `WelcomeDialog` component which supplies
+props.
+In a sense you could say we are composing *from within* -- the
-composing *from within* -- the composition happens *inside* the new component.
+composition happens *inside* the new component.

 In Vital, you would accomplish the same thing *from without*, by creating a token: